enif77/DockerPlayground/README.md

 # Docker Playground

-My notes about building a playground for Docker using a virtual machine with the Ubuntu Server 20.04 Linux.
+My notes about building a playground for Docker using a virtual machine with the Ubuntu Server 20.04 linux.

 - [Virtual Box](docs/vm-virtual-box.md)
 - [Operating system - Ubuntu Server 20.04](docs/os.md)